CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/050-configure-logging.md

 The following procedure shows how to get the current cluedin-server config map, edit the configuration, and apply the configuration to your Kubernetes cluster.

+{:.important}
-**Note:** The example below uses a target namespace called **cluedin**.
+The example below uses a target namespace called **cluedin**.
 You may need to change the namespace to fit your implementation.

 **To apply your log level**